dgrtygry/Android-X86-LIVECDs/README.md

 * Android 14

   The source code is just AOSP code compiled for PCs.
-You can download AOSP code here: https://source.android.com/docs/setup/download/downloading
+You can download AOSP code here: https://source.android.com/docs/setup/download/downloading (NOTE: Building Android requires Linux so please ensure you have a Linux environment.

   I will be making my own Android OS soon.